tcltk/tcl/doc/markdown/namespace.md

 : Returns a list of all child namespaces that belong to the namespace *namespace*.
 If *namespace* is not specified, then the children are returned for the current namespace.
 This command returns fully-qualified names, which start with a double colon (**::**).
 If the optional *pattern* is given, then this command returns only the names that match the glob-style pattern.
 The actual pattern used is determined as follows: a pattern that starts with double colon (**::**) is used directly, otherwise the namespace *namespace* (or the fully-qualified name of the current namespace) is prepended onto the pattern.

 [namespace]{.cmd} [code]{.sub} [script]{.arg}
 : Captures the current namespace context for later execution of the script *script*.
 It returns a new script in which *script* has been wrapped in a **namespace inscope** command.
 The new script has two important properties.
 First, it can be evaluated in any namespace and will cause *script* to be evaluated in the current namespace (the one where the **namespace code** command was invoked).
 Second, additional arguments can be appended to the resulting script and they will be passed to *script* as additional arguments.
-For example, suppose the command [set script [namespace code {foo bar}]][set] is invoked in namespace **::a::b**.
-Then [eval $script [list x y]][eval] can be executed in any namespace (assuming the value of **script** has been passed in properly) and will have the same effect as the command **::namespace eval ::a::b {foo bar x y}**.
+For example, suppose the command `set script [namespace code {foo bar}]` is invoked in namespace **::a::b**.
+Then `eval $script [list x y]` can be executed in any namespace (assuming the value of **script** has been passed in properly) and will have the same effect as the command `::namespace eval ::a::b {foo bar x y}`.
 This command is needed because extensions like Tk normally execute callback scripts in the global namespace.
 A scoped command captures a command together with its namespace context in a way that allows it to be executed properly later.
 See the section [Scoped scripts] for some examples of how this is used to create callback scripts.

 [namespace]{.cmd} [current]{.sub}
 : Returns the fully-qualified name for the current namespace.
-The actual name of the global namespace is .MT (i.e., an empty string), but this command returns **::** for the global namespace as a convenience to programmers.
+The actual name of the global namespace is "" (i.e., an empty string), but this command returns **::** for the global namespace as a convenience to programmers.

 [namespace]{.cmd} [delete]{.sub} [namespace namespace]{.optdot}
 : Each namespace *namespace* is deleted and all variables, procedures, and child namespaces contained in the namespace are deleted.
 If a procedure is currently executing inside the namespace, the namespace will be kept alive until the procedure returns; however, the namespace is marked to prevent other code from looking it up by name.
 If a namespace does not exist, this command returns an error.
 If no namespace names are given, this command does nothing.